laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 Terminal usage
 ==============

-From the :ref:`segmentation app`, you can start tracking directly or you can save the specified parameters in a *.toml* file like this one:
+From the :ref:`segmentation app`, you can start tracking directly or you can save the specified parameters in a *.toml* file like this one, enabling their reuse or automation in future tracking sessions:

 .. code-block:: toml
     :caption: example.toml